sublime-music/sublime-music/docs/settings.rst

     If checked, a notification containing the new song's title, artist, album, and album art will be shown through your notification daemon.

+Serve locally cached files over the LAN to Chromecast devices : (bool)
+    If checked, a local server will be started on your computer which will serve your locally cached music files to the Chromecast.
+If not checked, the Chromecast will always stream from the server.

 How many songs in the play queue do you want to prefetch? : (int)
     If the next :math:`n` songs in the play queue are not already downloaded, they will be downloaded.
 (This has no effect if *Always stream songs* is